nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ## Go Live

-Following the actions described previously and Sign off of the Go Live Data, the practice goes live on the new supplier's system.
+Following the actions described previously and Sign off of the Go Live Data, the practice goes live on the new supplier's solution.

-The old system is now read only and available for another 45 days as standard - __check this with your old supplier (source) to ensure that they do not terminate access early__.
+The old solution is now read only and available for another 45 days as standard - __check this with your old supplier (source) to ensure that they do not terminate access early__.

-Third party systems should come back online.
+Third party solutions should come back online.

 {%- capture lesson_learnt_3 -%}
 __Lesson learnt__ - Remember to notify and chase third party suppliers and services that were switched off during the cut-over period (e.g. Electronic Prescription Service, Pathology etc)